kunalsankhe/Genesys-SigMF/README.md

 SigMF: [Signal Metadata Format Specification](sigmf-spec.md)

+According to SigMF specification, each recording must consist of two files: a metadata file and a dataset file.
+The dataset file is a binary file of digital samples, and the metadata file contains information that describes the dataset.
+Our metadata and data format is an extension of, and compatible with the SigMF specifications.
+For more information on the extension of SigMF, please refer a section 'Dataset Description' on the link http://www.genesys-lab.org/oracle.

 ## Introduction

 Sharing sets of recorded signal data is an important part of science and